Reverse proxy configurations should be tested extensively prior to a site launch.

 Testing with cURL

-A reverse proxy’s settings can be validated using cURL.
-Send a cURL request to a URI that is expected to be forwarded to VIP and inspect the response headers.
-The response should include
+When the reverse proxy’s settings are in place and ready to test, send a cURL request to a URI that is expected to be forwarded to VIP.

 For example, if

-example.com is the proxy server, and the VIP application is at
+example.com is the proxy server, and the VIP site URL is

-example.com/blog/, the following command should return headers identifying the proxy server as well as
+example.com/blog/, the following command should return headers identifying both the proxy server and VIP:

 curl -I https://example.com/blog/